 - Recyclability: Aluminum is highly recyclable.
 Because of aluminum’s durability, it is quickly processed without losing its capabilities or strength.

-- Versatility: Malleability, durability and the properties above make aluminum a versatile material.
+- Versatility: Aluminum is one of the most malleable alloys out there.
+Its malleability, durability and the properties above make aluminum an extremely versatile material.
 It can be used for household items to airplane parts.

 What Is an Aluminum Alloy?

 When an aluminum ingot is placed into an alloying furnace, it is melted down and mixed with alloying metals such as copper, silica or magnesium.
 This forms the aluminum alloy.
 The mixing of materials with aluminum gives alloys different strengths and properties.